AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: Abstract

 \section{Abstract}

 Autonomous Machine Learning Engineering (MLE) requires agents to perform sustained, iterative optimization over long horizons.
 While recent LLM-based agents show promise, current prompt-based agents for MLE suffer from behavioral stagnation due to frozen parameters.
 Although Reinforcement Learning (RL) offers a remedy, applying it to MLE is hindered by prohibitive execution latency and inefficient data selection.
 Recognizing these challenges, we propose \textbf{AceGRPO} with two core components: (1) \textbf{Evolving Data Buffer} that continuously repurposes execution traces into reusable training tasks, and (2) \textbf{Adaptive Sampling} guided by a Learnability Potential function, which dynamically prioritizes tasks at the agent's learning frontier to maximize learning efficiency.
 Leveraging AceGRPO, our trained \textbf{Ace-30B} model achieves a \textbf{100\% valid submission rate} on MLE-Bench-Lite, approaches the performance of proprietary frontier models, and outperforms larger open-source baselines (e.g., DeepSeek-V3.2), demonstrating robust capability for sustained iterative optimization.
-Code is available at \href{https://github.com/yuzhu-cai/AceGRPO}{https://github.com/yuzhu-cai/AceGRPO}.